gridap/GridapSolvers.jl/joss_paper/paper.md

 where $V_0$ is the space of velocity functions with homogeneous boundary conditions everywhere.

-The system is block-assembled and solved using a flexible Generalised Minimum Residual (F-GMRES) solver, together with a block-triangular Shur-complement-based preconditioner.
-We eliminate the velocity block and approximate the resulting Shur complement by a pressure mass matrix.
-A more detailed overview of this preconditioner as well as it's spectral analysis can be found in [@Elman2014].
+The system is block-assembled and solved using a flexible Generalised Minimum Residual (F-GMRES) solver, together with a block-triangular Schur-complement-based preconditioner.
+We eliminate the velocity block and approximate the resulting Schur complement by a pressure mass matrix.
+A more detailed overview of this preconditioner as well as its spectral analysis can be found in [@Elman2014].
 The resulting block structure for the system matrix $\mathcal{A}$ and our preconditioner $\mathcal{P}$ is

 $$
 \mathcal{A} = \begin{bmatrix}